AndrewBanks10/simpler-redux/README.md

 export const selectSubreddit = subreddit =>
   setState(reducerKey, {subreddit}, 'selectSubreddit')
 ```
 Note above, to transition the redux state at reduxState['AsyncApp'] so that the key subreddit is changed in reduxState['AsyncApp'], call selectSubreddit as above.
 Note that the "type" is 'selectSubreddit'.
-So your redux logging function will record a type of 'selectSubreddit' which makes it easier to identify exactly where the state was changed.
+So your redux logging function will record a type of 'selectSubreddit' which makes it easier to directly identify exactly where the state was changed.
 The code `setState(reducerKey, {subreddit}, 'selectSubreddit')` translates first to the following.
 ```javascript
 reduxStore.dispatch({